North Shore CA

 - requiring TOT (Transient Occupancy Tax) certificate holders to read and acknowledge their understanding of county ordinances for noise, trash and parking

-Placer County also uses Host Compliance, the same company Truckee and other areas use, to ensure VHR operators are complying with the tax code.
+Placer County also uses Host Compliance to ensure VHR operators are complying with the tax code.
 In 2019 they added a complaint department at Host compliance to allow neighbors to register when a VHR near them was breaking the rules.

 There are workshops scheduled to get public input on an updated VHR ordinance proposal.
 Items being discussed are: noise, parking, waste collection, occupancy limits, enforcement protocols, and a requirement for residences to obtain a permit in order to operate as a VHR.
 The workshops are scheduled for September 23, 2019 in Kings Beach, and September 30, 2019 in Auburn.
 Both workshops will be live-streamed at https://www.placer.ca.gov.
 After the workshops and public input, the County staff will present an ordinance to the Placer County Board of Supervisors for consideration in fall of 2019.